Scholarships & Grants

-These scholarships are supported by ESU Alumni, ESU faculty and staff, and friends of ESU.
+Since 2012, alumni, faculty, staff and friends have contributed $7.5 million to the Emporia State University Foundation's Now and Forever scholarship campaign which supports these scholarships.
 It is not necessary to complete a separate application if you qualify for these scholarships as your admission application is used to determine your eligibility.
 In order to be eligible for these scholarships, you must:

 Students who complete 24 hours between the fall and spring semesters will have their scholarships automatically renewed based on their cumulative GPA.